 “When I started, I thought Jokers were just a lucky break.
 Now, I see it as a test.
 Can you use it wisely – or will it use you?”

-🎯 Ready to master Joker play?
+🎯 Ready to Master Joker Strategy?